-(iii) Short Term Employee Benefits
+(i) Short Term Employee Benefits

-Short Term Employee Benefits are recognized as an expense on an undiscounted basis in the statement of profit and loss of the year in which the related services is rendered.
+Short Term Employee Benefits are recognized as an expense on an undiscounted basis in the statement of profit and loss of the year in which the related service is rendered.

-(iv) Post-Employment Benefits
+(ii) Post-Employment Benefits

-Defined contribution Plans
+Defined Contribution Plans

-Retirement benefits in the form of provident fund are defined contribution scheme.
-The Group has no obligation, other than the contributions payable to the provident fund.
-The Company recognizes contribution payable to the provident fund scheme as an expense, when an employee renders the related services.
+Retirement benefit in the form of provident fund is a defined contribution scheme.
+The Company has no obligation, other than the contribution payable to the provident fund.
+The Company recognizes contribution payable to the provident fund scheme as an expense, when an employee renders the related service.